Skip to main content

 3600 rpm = 0.06 kHz

-A high-speed hard drive at 5,400 RPM generates a 90 Hz platter frequency (0.09 kHz).
-Mechanical engineers analyzing drive reliability use accelerometers that report vibration spectra in kHz.
+A hard drive at 5,400 RPM generates a 90 Hz platter frequency (0.09 kHz).
+Mechanical engineers analysing drive reliability use accelerometers that report vibration spectra in kHz.

 5400 rpm = 0.09 kHz

-A dental drill spinning at 12,000 RPM runs at 200 Hz (0.2 kHz).
-Acoustic sensors monitoring drill health sample at 44 kHz or higher—the drill vibration tone appears as a low-frequency component.
+A dental drill at 12,000 RPM runs at 200 Hz (0.2 kHz).
+Acoustic sensors monitoring drill head condition sample at 44 kHz or higher — the drill vibration tone appears as a low-frequency component.

 12000 rpm = 0.2 kHz